Urban Theological Institute

 The Rev. Dr. Quintin Robertson joined the LTSP staff in July 2009 as Director of the Urban Theological Institute.

-The Rev. Wayne E. Croft, Sr., DMin, PhD, joined the LTSP at the beginning with the Spring 2011 semester as the Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies.
+The Rev. Wayne E. Croft, Sr., DMin, PhD, joined LTSP at the beginning of the Spring 2011 semester as the Jeremiah A. Wright, Sr. Associate Professor of Homiletics and Liturgics in African American Studies.

 Degrees with an African American Focus